PHPsrc/PHP-Tool-Integration/README.md

 Source Code
 -----------
-The source code for PHP Tool Integration is hosted on github.com on [several repositories of this organisation].
+The source code for PHP Tool Integration is hosted on github.com on [various repositories of this organisation].

 Contact
 -------